bikash007-gb/Gram/README.md

 ### Start server

-To start the server run
+To start the server, run

 ```bash
 npm start